It doesn’t matter if you’re farming, fabricating hot rods or fixing appliances. When you work with metal, sooner or later you need to weld something.

 Wrapping it up

 This is a diverse selection of helmets across every price range.
-We’re going with the Lincoln Viking K3034-4 as our pick for the best welding helmet based on excellent optics, outstanding construction and a huge viewport.
-The Hobart Inventor is a great choice in the lower price range, but this review is about the best helmet regardless of price.
-That’s the Lincoln, in our book.
+We’re going with the Lincoln Viking 3350 series as our pick for the best welding helmet based on excellent optics, outstanding construction and a huge viewport.